 For acetate oxidizing Geobacter spp. biofilm anodes, the impact of the anode potential on microbial energy harvest is solely a kinetic effect of the EET rate on exploitation of the thermodynamic frame.
 This was demonstrated by applying a previously developed model for direct EET.
 By increasing the potential difference between anode and cytochromes, the direct EET rate increases and cytochromes as well as NADH in the intracellular pools are faster oxidized (Supplementary Figures S2A,B).
 The resulting higher ratio of NAD+/NADH allows full exploitation of the thermodynamic frame defined by catabolic reactants (Equation 9).
-In the model, microbial energy harvest saturates at EA ≥ 0.2 V as also expressed in terms of microbial action, SM, and a further increase of the anode potential does not lead to higher microbial energy harvest.
+In the model, microbial energy harvest saturates at EA ≥ 0.2 V and a further increase of the anode potential does not lead to higher microbial energy harvest.
 This often neglected bioenergetics fundamental was exemplified with a modeled Geobacter spp. biofilm anode oxidizing acetate but can be certainly expanded to other members of the diverse world of EAM (Koch and Harnisch, 2016).

 The limited utilization of the provided redox potential from insoluble TEA for energy harvest represents a thermodynamic disadvantage for EAM compared to microorganisms respiring soluble TEA.
 In the light of the microbial window of opportunity or thermodynamic frame: the maximum available energy for EAM is smaller compared to the energy that can be harvested when a soluble TEA is utilized.
 At the same time, direct EET still enables EAM to grow in limited natural environments and the cytochrome system is able to store electrons representing an additional advantageous capacity for surviving in energy-limited habitats (Esteve-Núñez et al., 2008; Bonanni et al., 2012; Deng et al., 2018).
 Furthermore, Geobacter spp. can express different inner membrane cytochromes depending on the provided redox potential representing an opportunity to optimize energy harvest (Wagner et al., 2010; Levar et al., 2014, 2017;Zacharoff et al., 2016).